-The graduate advisor assigned each MSW student to a senate faculty member who will be their academic advisor for the entire program and to a field education faculty liaison who will advise on field related matters for one year.
+The Director of Student Services assigns each MSW student to a senate faculty member who will be their academic advisor for the entire program and to a field education faculty liaison who will advise on field related matters for one year.
 The purpose of the advising process is to assist the students to (a) articulate their professional development objectives; (b) develop an optimal course of study, within the MSW requirements, that meets these objectives; (c) monitor student progress; and (d) respond to academically related issues and devise solutions.

 An academic advisor is a member of our senate faculty.
-That advisor meets with their group of 1st and 2nd year advisees each fall.
+The academic advisor meets with groups of 1st and 2nd year advisees separately each fall.
 These groups are scheduled in advance and students are required to attend.
 After that group meeting, students are encouraged to reach out to advisors for individual meetings as needed.
+While advising assignments are made randomly, students are reminded to seek out multiple faculty, teachers, and mentors during their time at UCLA.